arkime/arkime/parliament/README.md

 To login, use the password (**deprecated**) that you passed into the `npm start` command.
 If you did not supply a password, you can view the parliament in read only mode and configure Arkime User Authentication in the Auth section on the Settings page (see below).

 ##### Arkime User Authetication
 Parliament passwords are being deprecated.
 You can configure Parliament access using the Auth section on the Settings page.
-Auth uses the the Arkime User's database for Parliament access.
+Auth uses the Arkime User's database for Parliament access.

 - **All** Arkime users can view the Parliament (dashboard only mode).
 - Users with the "parliamentUser" role can ack, ignore, and delete issues within the Parliament.